dart-lang/language/accepted/future-releases/language-versioning/feature-specification.md

 Most language changes are backwards compatible, and enabling those features globally is not a problem, but other changes are breaking.
 The breaking changes are exactly those where language versioning is necessary, and where we want to be able to keep some libraries back from the new version during migration, and therefore also during pre-release migration and testing.

-To make experiments possible, and opting-out easy, experiments flags like `--enable-experiment=nnbd` will enable the new language feature (and language *changes*) for all libraries with *no* library language version marker *and* where the package's default language version (as reflected in the `package_config.json` file or directly from `.pubspec.yaml`) is the language version of the *current* SDK.
+To make experiments possible, and opting-out easy, experiments flags like `--enable-experiment=non-nullable` will change the behavior of the next Dart version (which is the SDK language version of `-dev` Dart releases) for all libraries in the program whose language version is that next language version.

-Libraries which need to disable the experiment must add a version override.
+Libraries can disable the experiment by adding a version override marker specifying the most recent stable release language version.

 This applies to all experiment flags, even those for non-breaking, incremental changes.

+**Example**: In order to prepare my package for the Null Safety feature which might be released in the next language version, I update the SDK requirement in my in `pubspec.yaml` to the current developer SDK that I’m using: `sdk: 2.8.0-dev.9.0`.
+(Using a single version, not any `>=` or `^` range, is recommended for `-dev` releases because later releases are not guaranteed to be backwards compatible).
+I then migrate some of the libraries in my package to use the new feature I’m experimenting with, and I mark the remaining libraries as `//@dart=2.7` to ensure that they do not pick up the non-nullable behavior.
+I can then run the analyzer and compilers using the `–enable-experiment=non-nullable` flag.

 This design is complicated for the user, they have to go through some hoops to enable experiments, but it also ensures that code that you migrate during the experimental phase will work without further change when the feature is released.
 All you have to do is update the SDK requirement to the stable version that releases the feature.